tqec/topologiq/README.md

 ***Note.*** A better README is on the way.

 ## Examples
 To run an example, run any of the following commands from the root of the repository.
-The algorithm will stop when it finds a succesfull solution (most times), or run up to ten times (sometimes).
+The algorithm will stop when it finds a succesfull solution or run up to ten times.

 ``` bash
 # A CNOT, using PyZX.